LibrariesHacked/fine-free-libraries/accessibility.md

 We know some parts of this website are not fully accessible:

 - The map on the home page is not fully accessible.
-The information on library service fines is made available on the data page, and this is signposted on the home page.
+The information on library service fines is made available on the data page, and this is signposted on the home page as an alternative.

 ### Technical information about this website's accessibility

 This website has been manually tested using the guide published by the Government Digital Service, [doing a basic accessibility check](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one).

-The site is also checked using WAVE, an online web accessibility evaluation tool.
+The site has also been checked using WAVE, an online web accessibility evaluation tool.

 If you do experience any problems using this website, please do raise these and [send us an email](mailto:info@librarieshacked.org).